TritonVM/triton-vm/specification/src/processor-table.md

 ## Extension Colums

-The Instruction Table has 12 extension columns, corresponding to Evaluation Arguments and Permutation Arguments.
+The Processor Table has 15 extension columns, corresponding to Evaluation Arguments and Permutation Arguments.
 Namely:
 1. `RunningEvaluationStandardInput` for the Evaluation Argument with the input symbols.
 1. `RunningEvaluationStandardOutput` for the Evaluation Argument with the output symbols.